shimataro/value-schema/README.md

     0);

 // should cause error
-assert.strictEqual( // catch error by callback function (that returns a value from fit() method)
+assert.strictEqual( // catch error by callback function (that returns a value from applyTo() method)
     vs.number().applyTo(
         "abc",
         (err) => 10),